 The project provides a long-awaited solution to the most critical challenges faced by the City of Belgrade in managing its waste.

-- Considerably reduce pollution from the existing Vinca landfill;
+- Considerably reduce pollution from the old Vinca landfill;

 - Develop and operate a new sanitary landfill in compliance with Serbian and EU standards;